IndiGG Self Reported Market Capitalization Tops $123.60 Million (INDI)

-IndiGG (INDI) traded 9.3% lower against the dollar during the 24 hour period ending at 19:00 PM Eastern on October 18th.
-During the last seven days, IndiGG has traded 16% lower against the dollar.
-IndiGG has a total market cap of $123.60 million and $1,091.56 worth of IndiGG was traded on exchanges in the last day.
-One IndiGG token can now be bought for approximately $0.0014 or 0.00000002 BTC on popular cryptocurrency exchanges.
+IndiGG (INDI) traded up 42.9% against the dollar during the 24 hour period ending at 21:00 PM ET on October 21st.
+In the last seven days, IndiGG has traded 17.1% higher against the dollar.
+IndiGG has a total market cap of $123.60 million and $4,165.87 worth of IndiGG was traded on exchanges in the last 24 hours.
+One IndiGG token can currently be bought for about $0.0018 or 0.00000003 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.